Research

 Projects

-We’re exploring whether and how robots can be perceived as gender-neutral.
+We’re exploring whether and how robots and other AI can be perceived as gender-neutral.

 • Lab Members: